to the speaker

 or businessman gets a lawyer to write the contracts, an advertising

-agency to create the ads, a marketing executive to do the marketing,
+agency to create the ads,

 often get mentors, adults who look after and guide their careers,